 Deferred income tax assets and liabilities are computed on differences between the financial statement bases and tax bases of assets and liabilities at the enacted tax rates.
 Changes in deferred income tax assets and liabilities associated with components of other comprehensive income are charged or credited directly to other comprehensive income.
-Otherwise, changes in deferred income tax assets and liabilities attributable to changes in enacted tax rates are charged or credited to income tax assets are charged or credited to save assets are charged or credited to assets are established for certain deferred income tax assets when realization is not likely.
+Otherwise, changes in deferred income tax assets and liabilities are included as a component of income tax expense.
+The effect on deferred income tax assets and liabilities attributable to changes in enacted tax rates are charged or credited to income tax expense in the period of enactment.
+Valuation allowances are established for certain deferred income tax assets when realization is not likely.